vikasosca/talk_to_AI/README.md

    - Transcribes audio using Whisper (`openai/whisper-large-v3`) via Hugging Face API.
    - Generates an AI reply using a local model (`google/flan-t5-small`).
    - Synthesizes speech from the reply using Coqui TTS (`tts_models/en/ljspeech/tacotron2-DDC`).
-4. The cli*two-way voice conversationent then plays back the AI’s voice response.
+4. The client receives text of conversation and then plays back the AI’s voice response.

 ## Key observations

-1. The client currently runs on the laptop as remote server doesnot come with speaker or a mic 2, Hugging face models are downloaded and run locally to avoid token limit and endpoints becoming unreachable
+1. The client currently runs on the laptop as remote server doesnot come with speaker or a mic
+2. Hugging face models are downloaded and run locally to avoid token limit and endpoints becoming unreachable
+3. The model has latency as it is runing on a very small server.
+A large CPU would speed up the response.
    ---

 ## 🧩 Tech Stack
 - **FastAPI** — API framework for handling voice requests.
 - **Transformers** — For local text generation model.